 If you look at your analytics reports and see a sudden drop in traffic, even though Google Analytics is set up properly, then this could be a sign that your WordPress site is hacked.

 A sudden drop in traffic can be caused by different factors.

 For instance, malware on your website may be redirecting non-logged-in visitors to spam websites.

 Another possible reason for the sudden drop in traffic could be that Google’s safe browsing tool is showing warnings to users regarding your website.

 Each day, Google blacklists around 10,000 websites for malware and thousands more for phishing.
-That’s why every website owner needs to pay serious attention to their WordPress security.
+That’s why every website owner needs to pay serious attention to their website security.